MrDrElliot/Lumina/README.md

 ## Contributions

 Contributions are welcome!
 Whether you're adding features, fixing bugs, or improving documentation, your help is vital to Lumina's growth.
-Please refer to the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines.
+Please refer to the Pull Request Checklist for guidelines.

 ---